FOR ALL POSITIONS, ELECTED AND APPOINTED

 Additionally, the vice president shall:

-The three directors-at-large will be elected nationally from nominees of each membership region.
-All three will carry out the programs and projects of the organization under the direction of the president.
+The three directors-at-large will serve all members and will work individually and collectively to carry out the programs and projects of the organization under the direction of the president.
 In particular, directors shall:

-• Identify projects and initiatives that align with their strengths and skills, and serve as a board-level advocate to bring those projects and initiatives to fruition;
+- Identify projects and initiatives that align with own their individual strengths and skills, and serve as a board-level advocate to bring those projects and initiatives to fruition;

 Educational Initiatives Director